Properadic coformality of spheres

-\begin{theorem} Let $H$ be a graded $R$-module over $\QQ$-algebra.
-Let $\C$ be a reduced weight-graded coproperad.
-Suppose that the extra filtration $\calL$ on $\g_{H}$ is relatively bounded.
-Let $(H, \varphi_*)$ be an $\Omega \C$-algebra structure concentrated in weight one and $\calL^0$-rigid.
+When $\gamma$ and $\gamma^{(1)}$ are respectively the transferred and induced structures $\varphi_t$ and $\varphi_*$ on the homology of a dg $\Omega\calC$-algebra $(A,\varphi)$, one can then apply the theorem above to characterize the formality of $\varphi$.
+Similarly, we can use the rigidity criteria developed in the previous subsection to characterize intrinsic formality.
+Combining \cref{prop:intermediateToTotalRigid} and \cref{prop:equivalenceFormality}, we have the following result. \begin{theorem} Let $\C$ be a reduced weight-graded coproperad, such that the extra filtration $\calL$ on $\g_{H}$ is bounded with respect to $\calF$, satisfying (2) of \cref{ass:gradings}, and $(H, \psi)$ be an $\Omega \C$-algebra structure concentrated in weight one (that is, a $\calP$-algebra structure), which is $\calL^0$-rigid.
 If the image of the map